stadium-software/css-utilities/README.md

 [Back to top](#table-of-contents)

 ### Letter spacing
-Letter spac classes allow for increas or decreas the spaces between letters
+Letter spacing classes allow for increasing or decreasing the spaces between letters
 1. Append a pixel value to the base class name between -3 and 3
 2. Increment by 1 (-1, 0, 1, etc.)